-- 1. Connect the power supply to the IGLOO2 Evaluation Kit board. - 2.
-Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board. - 3.
-Connect the mini USB cable between the FlashPro4 and the USB port of the PC. - 4.
-Connect the host PC to the J18 connector using the USB min-B cable.
-Ensure that the USB to UART bridge drivers are automatically detected (can be verified in the Device Manager). - 5.
-If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM_2.08.24_WHQL_Certified.zip. - 6.
-Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
+- 1. Connect the power supply to the IGLOO2 Evaluation Kit board. - Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board. - 3.
+Connect the mini USB cable between the FlashPro4 and the USB port of the PC. - Connect the host PC to the J18 connector using the USB min-B cable.
+Ensure that the USB to UART bridge drivers are automatically detected (can be verified in the Device Manager). - If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM_2.08.24_WHQL_Certified.zip. - Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
 Use other serial terminal emulation programs such as PuTTY or Tera Term if HyperTerminal is not available.
-Refer to Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, Tera Term, or PuTTY. - 7.
-Program the IGLOO2 Evaluation Kit board with the provided STAPL file (refer to "Appendix A: Design and Programming Files" on page 24) using FlashPro4.
+Refer to Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, Tera Term, or PuTTY.

+7. Program the IGLOO2 Evaluation Kit board with the provided STAPL file (refer to Design and Programming Files, page 21) using FlashPro4.

-Figure 12 • IGLOO2 Evaluation Kit Board
+Figure 13 • IGLOO2 Evaluation Kit Board

-After programming, HyperTerminal displays a message to run the AES system services, as shown in Figure 13.
+After programming, HyperTerminal displays a message to run the AES system services, as shown in the following figure.